 Another set of meditation techniques involve becoming mindful of the space of your body and of the various layers or "bodies" that surround and comprise your consciousness.
 Buddhist psychology calls these "sheathes."

-In meditation, when you deliberately narrow
+In meditation, when you

 your focus and concentrate